vishnuvisnu/flow-aggregation-service/README.md

 - Near real time availability of metrics
   - Slight delay must be tolerated between the time event is submitted and the event is available, but the experience of the customer should be real time, so the delay should be less than few seconds.
+- Store raw events
+  - Store raw events before converted to metrics.
+Raw events would be used to backfill the data in case of any issues with the service deployments.
+Raw events would serve as source of truth.
+- Batch mode
+  - Currently service only accepts realtime events.
+Service should be extended to accept events in batch mode so that any events that might have failed in realtime would be picked up.
+In batch mode, service reads from raw events and update the aggregations while serving those aggregations.
+- Out of order events
+  - Current design does not implement this, but future versions of this service should have this feature to better serve real time metrics.
+Service must have time window, all the requests do not fall in that window will be rejected.
+These events can later be injected in batch mode.

 ## Demo Design
 This service exposes 2 APIs: GET /flows?hour=hour and POST /flows.
 Read API returns list of events aggregated by